suikac/pysicp/README.md

 # A python implementation on sicp

-this repo is going to implement some code in
+implementation of sicp code in
-[this course](https://b23.tv/SzpfL3) using purely functional programming in python
+[this course](https://b23.tv/SzpfL3) using purely functional programming features(except test) in python

 ## Current Progress:
 - [ ] Computation Procedure